Skip to content

 Birchs Creek (targeting reach 2)1

-Winter/spring fresh (one to four freshes of 27-30 ML/day for three to five days during June to November)
+Winter/spring fresh (one fresh of 27 ML/day for three days during June to November)

 • Maintain and support the growth and germination of streamside vegetation by increasing soil moisture and depositing sediment on the bank and benches